Education and Training: Regional Australia—A Stronger Economy Delivering Stronger Regions 2018–19

 Reading Writing Hotline

-The Australian Government provided funding of more than $0.6 million in 2017–18 to TAFE New South Wales (Sydney Institute) to support the continued delivery of the Reading Writing Hotline.
+The Australian Government is providing $0.6 million in 2018-19 to TAFE New South Wales (Sydney Institute) to support the continued delivery of the Reading Writing Hotline.
 This important referral service supports adults to improve their reading, writing and numeracy skills.
 It is delivered nationally, with targeted marketing to regional communities across Australia, where there is often a high need for services.

 Adult Migrant English Program (AMEP)

-AMEP provides up to 510 hours of English language tuition to eligible migrants and humanitarian entrants, within the first five years of their arrival in Australia.
-This helps them to successfully settle, and participate socially and economically in Australian society.
+The Australian Government is providing $303.6 million in 2018-19 for the AMEP, which provides up to 510 hours of free English language tuition to eligible migrants and humanitarian entrants, within the first five years of their arrival in Australia.
+This helps them to successfully settle, and participate socially and economically in Australia.
 Additional tuition is also available under the Special Preparatory Program, the Settlement Language Pathways to Employment and Training Program, and Adult Migrant English Program Extend.